-- (i) Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - (ii) Whose annual income increases as a result of increased earnings by a family member during participation in any economic selfsufficiency or other job training program; or - (iii) Whose annual income increases, as a result of new employment or increased earnings of a family member, during or within six months after receiving assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare-to-Work (WTW) programs.
-The TANF program is not Housing Authority of the County of Santa Barbara 06/14/2023304/04/2023 limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.
+- (i) Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - (ii) Whose annual income increases as a result of increased earnings by a family member during participation in any economic selfsufficiency or other job training program; or - (iii) Whose annual income increases, as a result of new employment or increased earnings of a family member, during or within six months after receiving assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare to Work (WTW) programs.
+The TANF program is not Housing Authority of the County of Santa Barbara 02/01/2024304/04/2023 limited to monthly income maintenance, but also includes such benefits and services as one time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.

-- (b) Disallowance of increase in annual income - (1) Initial twelve month exclusion.
-During the 12-month period beginning on the date on which a member of a qualified family is first employed, or the family first experiences an increase in annual income attributable to employment, the

-PHA must exclude from the annual income (as defined in § 5.609 of this title) of a qualified family any increase in the income of the family member as a result of employment over the baseline income of that family member.

-- (2) Phase-in of rent increase.
-Upon the expiration of the 12-month period defined in paragraph (b)(1) of this section and for the subsequent 12-month period, the PHA must exclude from the annual income of a qualified family at least 50 percent of any increase in income of such family member as a result of employment over the family member's baseline income. - (3) Maximum 2-year disallowance.
-The disallowance of increased income of an individual family member as provided in paragraph (b)(1) or (b)(2) of this section is limited to a lifetime 24-month period.
-It applies for a maximum of 12 months for
+- (b) Disallowance of increase in annual income. - (1) Initial twelve month exclusion.
+During the 12 month period beginning on the date on which a member of a qualified family is first employed, or the family first experiences an increase in annual income attributable to employment, the - PHA must exclude from the annual income (as defined in § 5.609 of this title) of a qualified family any increase in the income of the family member as a result of employment over the baseline income of that family member. - (2) Phase in of rent increase.
+Upon the expiration of the 12 month period defined in paragraph (b)(1) of this section and for the subsequent 12 month period, the PHA must exclude from the annual income of a qualified family at least 50 percent of any increase in income of such family member as a result of employment over the family member's baseline income. - (3) Maximum 2 year disallowance.
+The disallowance of increased income of an individual family member as provided in paragraph (b)(1) or (b)(2) of this section is limited to a lifetime 24 month period.
+It applies for a maximum of 12 months for disallowance under paragraph (b)(1) of this section and a maximum of 12 months for disallowance under paragraph (b)(2) of this section, during the 24 month period starting from the initial exclusion under paragraph (b)(1) of this section.

-Page 195 ACOP Rev
+Page 253 ACOP Rev

-- disallowance under paragraph (b)(1) of this section and a maximum of 12 months for disallowance under paragraph (b)(2) of this section, during the 24-month period starting from the initial exclusion under paragraph (b)(1) of this section. - (4) Effect of changes on currently participating families.
-Families eligible for and participating in the disallowance of earned income under this section prior to May 9, 2016 will continue to be governed by this section in effect as it existed immediately prior to that date. - (c) Inapplicability to admission.
+- (4) Effect of changes on currently participating families.
+Families eligible for and participating in the disallowance of earned income under this section prior to May 9, 2016 will continue to be governed by this section in effect as it existed immediately prior to that date. - (e) Inapplicability to admission.
 The disallowance of increases in income as a result of employment under this section does not apply for purposes of admission to the program (including the determination of income eligibility and income targeting). - (d) Individual Savings Accounts.
-As an alternative to the disallowance of increases in income as a result of employment described in paragraph (b) of this section, a PHA may choose to provide for individual savings accounts for public housing residents who pay an income-based rent, in accordance with a written policy, which must include the following provisions: - (1) The PHA must advise the family that the savings account option is available;
+As an alternative to the disallowance of increases in income as a result of employment described in paragraph (b) of this section, a PHA may choose to provide for individual savings accounts for public housing residents who pay an income based rent, in accordance with a written policy, which must include the following provisions: - (1) The PHA must advise the family that the savings account option is available;